CACHE Team (Public Health Institute)

 Eliza Love has broad experience leading public health projects both domestically and internationally.
 She has focused on program design and evaluation, mixed-methods data analysis, and quality improvement, most recently at the University of California's Breast Cancer Research Program and at the Institute for Healthcare Improvement.
 Love received her BS in Health Science from Northeastern University where she concentrated in global public health, working extensively in Uganda, Bolivia, and India on a variety of monitoring and evaluation programs.

 Stephanie Sario, MSc

 In addition to CACHE, Stephanie Sario also manages the Alignment of Governance and Leadership in Healthcare (AGLH) program that aims to accelerate healthcare transformation by building knowledge of place-based, population health improvement among hospital/health system senior leaders and board members and explore strategies for alignment across sectors that leverage internal assets to improve health and well-being in local communities.
-Stephanie has broad experience working to improve access to health care, both through patient navigation and community organizing for underserved, immigrant, and refugee communities in the Bay Area, and has led global health projects in the Philippines.
-Sario holds a master’s degree in global health from the University of California, San Francisco and has led global health projects in the Philippines.
+Stephanie has broad experience working to improve access to health care particularly among underserved communities.
+She holds a master’s degree in global health from the University of California, San Francisco and has led global health projects in the Philippines.